chipgpt/full-stack-saas-mcp/README.md

-# Example Full Stack SaaS Web App w/ MCP
+# Example TypeScript Full Stack SaaS Web App w/ MCP

 I have been a software developer working on SaaS platforms for over 15 years.
 This example project compresses my years of knowledge into a fully functional Software as a Service (SaaS) platform that can be deployed to AWS using IaC and GitHub Actions.
 It's certainly not perfect, but I hope that this will help some up and coming SaaS entrepreneurs see a scalable, production-level build from end to end.